peasy/peasy-js-samples/README.md

 ### Showcases a middle tier built with peasy-js.

 A full implementation of a middle tier built using the [peasy-js framework](https://github.com/peasy/peasy-js) and consumed by nodejs can be found here.
-You can clone the repo or download the entire solution as a [zip](https://github.com/peasy/peasy-js-samples/archive/master.zip).
+You can clone the repo (```git clone https://github.com/peasy/peasy-js-samples.git```) or download the entire solution as a [zip](https://github.com/peasy/peasy-js-samples/archive/master.zip).

 The sample application is a ficticious order entry / inventory management system web api.
 All efforts were made to keep this application as simple as possible to keep the focus on how a middle tier is written with peasy-js and consumed by multiple clients (client and server).